 One more trick is what Fogg calls “tiny habits”: Pick a behavior that you do every day that requires little effort and takes less than 30 seconds.
 Then, pair your new tiny behavior with an “anchor” trigger:

 - After I get home from grocery shopping, I will cut up an apple for work tomorrow.

 - After I get home from work, I will put my gym clothes by the door.

 - After I get out of bed in the morning, I will meditate for 30 seconds.

-Be careful: You should have a specific motivation in mind to inspire you—”become healthier to feel more energetic,” or “become more mindful to reduce my anxiety.”
+Be careful: You should have a specific motivation in mind to inspire you—”become healthier so I feel more energetic,” or “become more mindful so I reduce my anxiety.”
 But the point here is not to name a specific success state like “lose 20 pounds,” or “reach enlightenment.”
 Instead, you should aim to define a system that you can keep doing.